my name is audrée

 Creativity and a great fascination for colors, shapes, patterns, textures and nature have always been part of my life.
 My childhood, living in a house by the river, surrounded by wildflowers fields in a small Canadian town was filled with stashes of paper, color pencils and paint.
 I loved to sit by myself to draw the stories I had imagined earlier while looking at the clouds or picking woodland strawberries.
-Art was my most favorite subject at school and I was always willing to participate in projects and contests involving it.
+Art was my most favorite subject in school and I was always willing to participate in projects and contests involving it.

 Since following an artistic career was not something that was encouraged, by the time I reached college I chose to pursue a degree in psychology but was never able to finish it.
 I had the best time in university but was also miserable because of the lack of creativity my studies involved.
 It was also at the same period that I was diagnosed with an autoimmune disease called Crohn’s disease, an illness that was going to change my life in so many ways and that is still affecting me to this day.